he1d1/appetized-docs/Appetized.md

+<h1>Appetized</h1>

+<div style="page-break-after: always; break-after: page;"></div>

-# Appetized
+# Analysis

-[TOC]

-## Analysis
+## Problem Identification

 Lots of young people aren't cooking for themselves.
-Home cooking has many benefits [^Citation needed] like `//TODO`.
-A possible reason young adults aren't cooking for themselves is that there isn't an online repository that is engaging and fun.
-Progressive Web Apps (PWAs) are suited to recipes because they can deploy to app stores and the web with the same code-base [^Citation needed].
-A sensible architecture for the project would be the client-server model.
-A centralised system would ensure recipes are up-to-date.
-Additionally, I can more easily add authentication and social features.
+Home cooking has many benefits like being able to choose your own ingredients to meet your dietary requirements or being able to easily make more healthy meal choices.
+A possible reason young adults aren't cooking at home is because they don’t know many recipes that are really tasty, but also easy to make and don’t take several hours to cook.
+A solution to this would be to create a recipe sharing platform that is tailored to younger people.

+I think that this problem would ideally be solved using computers because it fits really well into the client-server topology.
+Recipes can be stored easily in a database, which can then be accessed remotely over the internet.
+A client could be also developed to display the recipes and provide the user a simple way of viewing and creating recipes to be uploaded back to the server.

+## Computational Methods

+The problem is best solved using computational methods because any physical data repositories can only be accessed in person.
+The use of an online data repository allows anybody in the world to access the data stored in it almost instantly.
+There are a number of protocols governing traffic over a network that can be used to create an application that takes HTTP requests and responds to them with the requested data or action, this is called a _web API_.
+The solution requires a user to be able to upload and download recipes quickly and easily, to achieve this, I will develop a website alongside the server that interacts with the backend.
+The client will provide a user interface (UI) which will make uploading and reading recipes fast and easy.

+This is a better solution than a physical repository of recipes, such as a library filled with recipe books, because of there being no physical limitations on how many recipes can be stored, and they can be searched for, filtered and sorted in milliseconds.
+The use of a database allows storage of millions of recipes without much overhead.
+An 8 TB hard drive takes up 3.5 inches of space inside a computer, but can store billions of books worth of data.

+Another problem with a physical solution would be that young people tend to be less interested in going to a library to get information, seeking it online instead.
+Having the recipes be accessible on a website would allow them to do this and the use of a native mobile wrapper would allow users to be able to download the client from their phone’s app store.

-### Target Audience
+## Target Audience

-People aged 16-24 are `//TODO`% less likely to cook for themselves [^ Citation needed], this is because `//TODO`.
+The platform would be created for young people who are seeking recipes, so they can cook for themselves.
+As a result, the solution would need to be engaging for young people.
+If the site does not have any recipes, people won't want to use it, so encouraging users to upload their own recipes is essential.
+This can be achieved by adding social features to the site, which will potentially drive users to want to create the best recipes on the site, so they can get recognition from other users.
+This will also help to bring users higher quality recipes, because the best ones will be able to be more easily identified because they have more interactions (saves, likes, follows etc.)

+When tailoring a product to young people, there are several factors to consider that may pose challenges to the adoption of the product by the target audience.
+Primarily, young people almost exclusively access the internet with their phones.
+As a result, I think adopting a mobile-first design philosophy would greatly benefit the usability and quality of the application.
+Furthermore, the target audience tend to use apps on their phone rather than a web browser, this makes the capability for the product to be released on mobile app stores an essential feature of a solution to this problem.

+To summarise, the target audience of the application is young people learning to cook for themselves.

-### Existing Solutions
+## Existing Solutions

+There are already a number of different ways young people get their recipes, and they all seem to have unique strengths and weaknesses.
+To create an ideal solution to the problem, it will be important to implement each of their benefits, while avoiding whatever pitfalls of the existing solutions.

-#### Cookbooks
+### Cookbooks

-Recipe books are the traditional way of getting recipes.
-They are often written informally and have images and other aids to help with cooking the recipes.
-I think people use them because they are beginner-friendly, and the ingredients and utensils needed are accessible.
-They also contain a range of information about each recipe, such as nutritional information or how long it takes to prep and cook that helps the reader pick out recipes.
+Recipe books are the traditional way to find recipes.
+They are often written informally which can make the actual process of reading them more inviting and engaging.
+Cookbooks also tend to be beginner-friendly, and the ingredients and utensils needed are fairly accessible, this allows for people on a lower budget to produce great food.
+They also contain a range of information about each recipe, such as nutritional information, or how long it takes to prep and cook that helps the reader pick out recipes.

-An ideal recipe website would have all the strengths of a cookbook and have the convenience of being accessible anywhere and have a greater variety of recipes.
-A recipe book usually has a theme, so maybe I could add a way of saving recipes into organised cookbooks for offline usage.

-A disadvantage of cookbooks is that you need to buy them or take them out from a library.
-They tend to be pretty pricey, with them costing around £5 to £20.
+Cookbooks have been around for long enough that they have a perfect balance between readability and detail.
+They tend to be made up of the same elements:

+- Title
+- Description
+- Metadata such as time of writing
+- Categories the recipe falls into (e.g. cuisine, starter or main)
+- Cooking and prep time
+- Ingredients
+- Steps and tips in chronological order

+Implementing these will allow the users of the application to represent any recipe.
+Additionally, allowing users to be able to search for recipes with these categories will make it easier to find the perfect recipe.

+However, young people aren’t reading physical books as much as they used to, so even though recipe books might have the perfect format for young people, the fact that it's a product you have to go and buy might be a deal-breaker for a lot of the target audience.
+Convenience is an important thing to have in a potential solution and having access to the recipes on a mobile phone is the best to implement it.

+Additionally, unless you go to the library, cookbooks can be quite expensive.
+I think anybody should have free access to recipes, so I don’t plan to monetise access to the recipes themselves.

-#### Social Media
+### Social Media

-`//TODO`% of people get their recipes from social media platforms like Facebook or Instagram.
+Some people get their recipes from existing social media apps, I think this is quite a flawed solution to the problem, however, each of the different social media platforms have their own disadvantages.

-##### Instagram

-The way to share recipes on Instagram is via video.
-However, the video player is limited in functionality, making it a frustrating experience when cooking.
-The length of videos on Instagram is between 3 and 60 seconds [^ Citation needed], which means that intricate recipes are usually rushed through and missing vital details.
+- Instagram is a photo/video sharing app that is sometimes used to share recipes.
+The video player is limited in functionality, making it a frustrating experience when cooking.
+The length of videos on Instagram is between 3 and 60 seconds, which means that intricate recipes are usually rushed through and missing vital details.
 There is also no way to pause or rewind, which means if you missed something, you have to start the video again.

-##### Facebook
+The discoverability of the recipes on Instagram is great, with the use of hashtags.
+I think hashtags aren’t the best way to categorise recipes, though, so I am going to be implementing more specific parameters to search for recipes.
+This will include things like cuisine, and the type of meal.

+- Facebook is a more traditional social media site, where you can post text alongside some images.
 Some people also get their recipes from Facebook recipe pages.
 These pages usually post images or videos like those on Instagram linking to an external recipe website that they run for more detailed instructions.
 However, there isn’t a way to save or pin a recipe for later.
 Saving is an essential feature because it can be hard to find a post again.

----

-I think the main reason that people get their recipes off of social media is that most mobile users prefer using an app over using a web browser. [^ Citation needed]
+I am going to give users the ability to save recipes, which can be used offline too.

+People may be using social media because it is convenient to use it on their phone, through an app store.
+This, again, shows why it is important to give the website have the capability to be deployed onto those stores.

-#### Recipe Blogs
+### Recipe Blogs

-`//TODO fix grammar`

 Recipe blogs are another popular way to get recipes, they are usually ran by a chef and have just their recipes.
 These are great for the same reasons as a cookbook, having a personal touch.